deepaktalwardt/lgsvl_simulator_micromobility/README.md

 Please follow these steps if you would like to add your own vehicles.

 ### Modifications to ego-car
+LGSVL simulator provides separate ego-cars configured with sensor suites to work with Apollo and Autoware self-driving stacks respectively.
+At this stage, the sensors on these ego-cars cannot "see" the new vehicles we added.
+More modifications need to be made in order for these vehicles to be perceived by ego-cars as NPCs (Non-playable characters).
+#### Apollo ego-car
+1. Adding Ground Truth Sensors for micromobility vehicles
+2. Modifying Culling Masks
+3. Modifications to Perception sensors
+4. Modifications to `NeedsBridge` list
+#### Autoware ego-car

+### Manually controlling micromobility vehicles
+Currently, only controlling e-scooters is supported.
+To enable controlling an e-scooter, select the `GameObject` and check its Script component.
+You will then be able to control it with IJKL keys.

 ## Projects with modified simulator